 Jalaiah Harmon is introducing a dance world reframed by the browser connection.

 She trains in all the modern ways, taking hip-hop classes, lyrical, ballet, tumbling, jazz, and tap after-school sessions at a dance studio beside her home in the suburbs of Atlanta.
 She is also building an online career, studying viral dances, collaborating with peers, and posting original choreography.

 Recently, a sequence of hers turned into one of the most viral dances online: the Renegade.

 2. Pressley Hosbach

 Pressley Hosbach is an American teenage dancer on TikTok with millions of views on her dances.
 She has also performed some of the easy backup dances on the Justin Bieber Purpose Tour.

-There’s this particular Twerking song sound that’s going highly famous as trending TikTok dance songs 2022.
+This particular Twerking song sound is going highly famous as a trending TikTok dance song in 2022.

 4. Fancy Like

 Country artist Walker Hayes continues to go viral on TikTok thanks to his song ‘Fancy Like’ and the corresponding dance he choreographed with his daughter.

 So, this song is becoming popular with Drake.
 And, this is the most addicting song on the TikTok dance compilation we've ever seen.